-Syrian Kurds have appointed an Arab governor in Hasakah province in a bid to garner international support
+Syrian Kurds appoint Arab governor in Hasakah, bid for international support

 ERBIL - The de-facto Kurdish autonomous administration in Syria has appointed Humaydi Dahmam al-Assi al-Jarba, a cousin of Ahmet Jarba, former head of the Syrian opposition, as a co-governor in the province of Hasakah, to show the world that they do not marginalize minorities.

 “They want to send a message of democracy to the world that they involve all [ethnic] components in the management of the region, and that they will not decide everything by themselves [the Kurds],” said Imad Talati, a journalist working with pro-opposition channel Orient TV in Qamishli.

 The legislative council of the canton administration of Cizire (Hasakah in Kurdish) appointed Humaydi Dahman al-Assi, a leading tribal head from the Shammar tribe, and Hadiyah Yusuf, a member of the Democratic Union Party (PYD) women’s organization Yekitiya Star (Star-union), as joint governors of the Syrian Hasakah district on 10 July after a vote.

 The canton administrations in Kobani, Afrin, and Hasaka are dominated by the PYD, the Syrian branch of the Kurdistan Workers Party (PKK), and it’s armed wing, the People’s Protection Units (YPG).